DeepakDhaka201/PC-solutions/README.md

 * UVA (http://uva.onlinejudge.org/)

+Please do not copy-paste solutions into the Online Judge.

-Please note that some of them might be incomplete.
+P.S: Some solutions might be incomplete.

-## Acknowledgement
+### Acknowledgement

 At some point, I remember using someonelse's code for fast reading of integers.
 I dont know who, but here is that piece of code anyway,